ActindoElements/actindo-combobox/Readme.md

     </script>
 </dom-module>
 ```
-The value field of the selected item will be stored in selected-value while the whole item is stored in selected-item.
+The value field of the selected item will be stored in value while the whole item is stored in selected-item.
 The display field's value is shown per item.
 The optional render function gives the developer flexibility in defining how the items are displayed.